WernerVdM97/Chocorang44/README.md

 # Chocorang44

-Chocorang is a fork Chocotako44 (Choctopus44) and features a case redesign and updated ZMK config.
+Chocorang44 is a Chocotako44 fork (which is a Choctopus44 mod) that features a case redesign and updated ZMK config.

-Optimised for ultra low profile form factor including magnetic case cover and larger battery.
+Optimised for low profile form factor and portability including magnetic case cover (coming soon) and larger parallel batteries.

 ![](src/v1-body.jpg)